UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 Airtable includes automations triggered by record changes, form submissions, or schedules.
 Actions include sending emails, updating records, running scripts, and calling webhooks.

 Verdict: Comparable for basic automation.
-UnpackData excels at data-condition alerts from SQL databases.
+UnpackData excels at data-condition alerts and approval chains.
 Airtable excels at record-level event automation within its own platform.

 Collaboration